fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

     3. It will **raise their self-esteem**.
     4. It will help them to have **sky-high spirits**.
     5. It will help them to **achieve a state of self-confidence** which would not **wear off easily**.
+    6. It will dissipate the aggressiveness in the young children.
 12. food:
     1. Obesity is **alarmingly on the rise**
     2. people should **cut** junk foods from their meals